How the High Jump Evolved: History of the Evolution of the High Jump

 Fosbury and Brill indeed had parallel evolution, geographically close yet with no knowledge of each other.

 But as we “proved” with photo evidence in T&FN, neither of them was first.
-Guy named Bruce Quande (off the top of my head) used what was clearly the same technique at the ’63 Montana HS meet.
+A guy named Bruce Quande (off the top of my head) used what was clearly the same technique at the ’63 Montana HS meet.

 And my HS coach said he saw a guy in Germany in the ’30s do basically the same thing.
 The provenance is indeed murky. ‘gh – track and field news’